JeroenSfdc/salesforce-refresh-lc/README.md

 # salesforce-refresh-lc
-Lightning component to refresh a complete page
+Refresh your Lightning record page with this simple component!